GhostDevelopments/gd_rewards/gd_rewards/README.md

 # Daily Character Rewards

 A Qbox / ox_inventory daily reward menu with separate male and female collections.
-Each eligible character can claim one item from their collection once every 24 hours.
+Each eligible character can claim items from their collection once every 24 hours.
 Claims are persisted by citizen ID in MySQL.

 ## Configuration